raphw/byte-buddy/README.md

 There exist several tools that allow for an easy automatization of the repacking of dependencies during your build processes.
 You can for example use the
 [Shade plugin](http://maven.apache.org/plugins/maven-shade-plugin/examples/class-relocation.html) for Maven.
-With Gradle, a similar tool is the [Shadow plugin](https://github.com/johnrengelman/shadow) which Byte Buddy is using for executing its repackaging.
+With Gradle, a similar tool is the [Shadow plugin](https://github.com/johnrengelman/shadow).
+Another alternative is
+<a href="http://code.google.com/p/jarjar/">jarjar</a>, a library that offers integration as an Ant task.

 License and development
 -----------------------